 A Last Will and Testament is a document which allows you to transfer property you hold in your name at the time of your death to the person you want to have it.
 A Will also typically names someone you select to be your Personal Representative (or “Executor”) to carry out your wishes and also names a Guardian if you have minor children.
 A Will only becomes effective upon your death and after it is admitted to probate.

 All adults should have a will, especially if you are married, have children, or have any assets.
 In addition to distributing your assets to the persons you desire, a will allows you to specify the individual you would like to have custody of your minor children, and also specify your wishes for your final resting place.
 Having a valid will ensures that your property will be distributed without significant costs.

 If you die without a will in Georgia, then state law will determine the individuals who will receive your property, and the Courts will decide the remaining issues.
 For example, the court will appoint a guardian for any minor children.
 Also, the court will appoint an administrator to distribute your property, and allow the administrator to retain a fee for his or her work.

-We generally charge a flat fee of $150 for all wills.
+We generally charge a flat fee of $275 for wills.